 I have a reliable computer that I built myself, and a

-companion laptop through university.
+companion laptop through Hasselt University.
 Both run

 GNU/Linux distro out there.

-I mostly do my stuff in a terminal with
+I do almost all my stuff in

 >80% of my work is text